yogthos/config/README.md

 ## `luminus/config`

-### this library is not actively developed, Luminus has moved to using the [cprop](https://github.com/tolitius/cprop/tree/master/src/cprop) library for configuration management.
+### this library is not actively developed, Luminus has moved to using the [cprop](https://github.com/tolitius/cprop/tree/master/src/cprop) library for configuration management

 A library for managing configuration using environment variables and EDN configuration files.